spacelift-io/terraform-provider-spacelift/docs/resources/stack_dependency.md

 - `depends_on_stack_id` (String) immutable ID (slug) of stack to depend on.
 - `stack_id` (String) immutable ID (slug) of stack which has a dependency.
-- `triggers` (Boolean) describes whether we should trigger the dependent if it's not triggered by the push, but the current stack has changed.
-Defaults to `true`.

 ### Read-Only